Patricia McConnell

-In both her academic and popular writing she has focused on issues of interspecies communication.

-She also runs her own publishing company, McConnell Publishing.

-She retired from the University of Wisconsin-Madison in May 2015.
+Patricia Bean McConnell, Ph.D, CAAB Emeritus (née Patricia Bean; born November 16, 1948) is an ethologist who consulted with pet dog and cat owners for over thirty years regarding serious behavioral problems, has given seminars on companion animal behavior both domestically and internationally, and has written several books on training and behavior relating to their dogs.

 Early life and education

 McConnell was born in Phoenix, Arizona in 1948.
 She is the youngest of three siblings.
 Her sisters are Liza Piatt of Thousand Oaks, CA, and the poet Wendy Barker of San Antonio, TX.

 McConnell is a trained ethologist, a Certified Applied Animal Behaviorist (see Association for the Study of Animal Behaviour), and received her Ph.D. in Zoology from the University of Wisconsin-Madison in 1988.
 Her doctoral dissertation, "Acoustic structure and receiver response in mammalian signal systems", won the Warder Clyde Allee competition the same year.
 The W.C.
 Allee award is presented to a student in a juried competition who demonstrated the best presentation of ethological research.

-Animal Behavior Career
+Career

+Dog's Best Friend

-The same year she earned her Ph.D., McConnell founded Dog’s Best Friend, Ltd. with her business partner, Nancy Raffetto.
+The same year she earned her Ph.D., McConnell founded Dog's Best Friend, Ltd. with her business partner, Nancy Raffetto.
 For 30 years, McConnell used her expertise and education to help people understand their dog's behaviors.
 The business started as the duo using their knowledge of animal behavior to help people address serious behavior problems in dogs.
-What was unique about their methods as they were the only animal behavior practitioners of positive reinforcement in the area, a technique that was considered "unconventional" at the time.
+They were the only animal behavior practitioners of positive reinforcement in the area, a technique that was considered "unconventional" at the time.

-When McConnell retired, she sold Dog’s Best Friend Training, LLC, which is now owned and operated by Aimee Moore of Madison, WI.
-The website still notes Patricia McConnell in the footer: "Dog’s Best Friend Training, founded in 1988 by Patricia McConnell, Ph.D., is dedicated to enriching the lives of dogs and their owners through dog training using positive reinforcement-based techniques.
-Our dog training classes help owners understand and humanely influence their dogs’ behavior," something McConnell has spoken frequently about in her presentations over the years.
+When McConnell retired, she sold Dog's Best Friend Training, LLC, which is now owned and operated by Aimee Moore of Madison, WI.
 In 2017, the Association of Professional Dog Trainers (the largest professional dog training/canine behavior community in the world) awarded Dr. McConnell a lifetime achievement award for "outstanding contributions to the association and the dog training industry" throughout her career.